DataBiosphere/azul/README.md

    locust --version
    ```

-   If it is not installed, do step 1.3 in this README.
+   If it is not installed, perform step 2.3 in this README.

 2. To scale test the Azul web service on integration run